Get exclusive member benefits & effect social change. Join Today

 For severe cases, amputation of a limb, finger, or toe could be necessary to save your life.
 People who must have part of an arm or leg amputated due to gangrene may be fitted with a prosthesis, or artificial limb, to replace the missing body part.

 Gangrene can sometimes be treated without serious complications, especially if it is caught early.

 However, it can lead to amputation in some serious cases, particularly if it is not treated quickly.

 To keep tissues from dying, gangrene must be treated early, so that the damage can be reversed.
-If you are diabetic or have a blood vessel disease, you can examine your feet and hands regularly to check for symptoms of gangrene.
+People who have diabetes or a blood vessel disease should regularly check their hands and feet for gangrene symptoms.
 Watch for:

 Taking antibiotics before or after having surgery, under the care of your doctor may help you to prevent the development of gangrenous infections.